Cancer treatments can help stop cancer from growing or spreading. But sometimes treatment does not work well or stops working.

-If one type of cancer treatment stops working and the cancer either keeps growing or comes back, another type of treatment might help.
+Maybe treatment ended a while ago and was successful at first, but cancer has come back.
+Or maybe one type of cancer treatment has stopped working and the cancer has kept growing.
+If this happens, your doctor might say your cancer has advanced or progressed.
+There may or may not be other treatment options.
 But when many different treatments have been tried and are no longer controlling the cancer, it could be time to weigh the benefits and risks of continuing to try new treatments.

 If you have cancer that keeps growing or comes back after one kind of treatment, it’s possible that another treatment might still help shrink the cancer, or at least keep it in check enough to help you live longer and feel better.
 Clinical trials also might offer chances to try newer treatments that could be helpful.

-At some point, you may benefit from hospice care.
-This is special care that treats the person rather than the disease; it focuses on the quality of your life rather than its length.
-Most of the time, it is given at home.
-Your cancer may be causing problems that need to be managed, and hospice focuses on your comfort.
-While getting hospice care often means the end of treatments such as chemo and radiation, it doesn’t mean you can’t have treatment for the problems caused by your cancer or other health conditions.
+If the decision to stop treatment is made, at some point, you might benefit from hospice care.
+At the end of life, hospice care focuses on your quality of life and helping you manage your symptoms.
+Hospice care treats the person rather than the disease; it focuses on the quality of your life rather than its length.
+While getting hospice care means the end of treatments such as chemo and radiation, it doesn’t mean you can’t have treatment for the problems caused by your cancer or other health conditions.
 In hospice the focus of your care is on living life as fully as possible and feeling as well as you can at this difficult time.
-You can learn more about hospice in Hospice Care.
+You can learn more in Hospice Care.

-Your hope for a cure may not be as bright, but there is still hope for good times with family and friends – times that are filled with happiness and meaning.
+Your hope for a life without cancer might not be as bright, but there is still hope for good times with family and friends – times that are filled with happiness and meaning.
 Pausing at this time in your cancer treatment gives you a chance to refocus on the most important things in your life.
-Now is the time to do some things you’ve always wanted to do and to stop doing things you no longer want to do.
-Though the cancer may be beyond your control, there are still choices you can make.
+Now might be the time to do some things you’ve always wanted to do and to stop doing things you no longer want to do.
+Though the cancer might be beyond your control, there are still choices you can make.